marcelonieva7/lecture-starter-backend-structure/Task_EN.md

 ![Neo from the Matrix, seating near Oracle and saying: "Who needs documentation, I can read code"](https://i.ibb.co/cN2CmJx/meme1.jpg "Meme")

 - Beside of invoking the tests, to figure out the existing business logic - the Postman [collection](https://github.com/BinaryStudioAcademy/lecture-starter-backend-structure/tree/main/postman) is here to help.
-Please feel free importing it into your own Postman to see the requests examples and playing with those requests during manual testing.
+Please feel free importing it (don't forget the postman env file) into your own Postman to see the requests examples and playing with those requests during manual testing.

 Technologies: